How to build trust with your startup co-founder

 The right culture here is one where failure is seen as part of the process, not a personal shortcoming.
 This will help both of you stay confident in your decision-making and keep moving fast.

-Some people are confrontational—they want to solve problems immediately.
+Some people are confrontational.
+They want to solve problems immediately.
 Others need space to process.
 If you push a co-founder who needs time to think, you’ll only make things worse.
 On the other hand, if they prefer quick resolution and you delay, that can lead to frustration.

 Figure out how your co-founder operates under stress, and adjust your approach accordingly.
 This will help you both navigate the inevitable crises that come with startup life.